Cuillaghan: History

-Cuillaghan Schools
+Schools

 In 1826 there were two hedge-schools in the townland.
 One was located on the left side of the Yellow Road at the lane entrance just before you enter Camalier townland.
 It was constructed of mud-walls with a thatched roof and clay floor.
 There were no desks and the pupils sat on handmade stools.
 The headmaster was Mr. Elliott, a Protestant, who also lived in the school.
 The curriculum was reading, writing and arithmetic, which the pupils wrote on slates using slate pencils.
 The older girls had to help with the cooking and cleaning.
 By 1833 the school had closed down and the Spotten family lived in the house for many years afterwards.
 The other school was also on the Yellow Road.
 The headmaster was Mr. Whyte.
 He has no house but stayed with a different family every night and also held night-classes therein.
 He was paid four shillings per annum from each pupil.
 They sat on a long plank resting on two big stones.
 Slates and paper were both used.
 The pens were quills and slate pencils.
 The pupils often had to sit on the clay floor.